makersacademy/CV/README.md

 - The pair programming teaching model at Makers has made me a stronger programmer.
 I'm forced to work constantly with different people and adapt my workflow to suit their way of working and produce the best possible code.

-- The relentless focus on best working practises and Test Driven Development has made me into a devloper who feels ready to work within a team on real world exciting projects.
+- The relentless focus on best working practises and Test Driven Development has made me into a developer who feels ready to work within a team on real world exciting projects.